Leko7/allcars3/README.md

 The slides or the presentation can be found in `slides.pdf`.

-To <mark>reproduce the full data set crawling/transformation/storage<mark>, run scripts in the following order :
+To <b>reproduce the full data set crawling/transformation/storage</b>, run scripts in the following order :

 - I. Crawling :
   - links